REITs vs. Rental Property: Which One is Better?

 REITs make more sense if you have little money to invest or don't have the time to manage a property.
 If you're looking for property ownership, are excited about managing a rental property and have researched the markets to find properties and areas with appreciation potential, rental property may be your best option.

-Should I Invest in Rental Property?
+Should I Invest in a Rental Property?

 Rental properties aren't for everyone.
 They require larger capital investments, management and maintenance expenses and carry significant risks.
 However, with careful research, understanding, time and money, rental properties offer long-term appreciation and short-term positive cash flow.
-On the other hand, anyone can invest in REITs with even a small cash investment and start benefiting from long-term real estate market growth.
+On the other hand, anyone can invest in REITs with even a small cash investment and start benefiting from long-term real estate market growth

 Frequently Asked Questions